 Efficient cell imagers like the acumen® (TTP Labtech) are capable of combining fast whole well imaging – up to 300,000 samples screened per day – with cell number measurements, allowing you to normalize responses to total cell number.
 This approach has been particularly successful for the observation of cell-division phenotypes, such as cell cycle arrest or altered ploidy.
 In this study, for example, novel functions to genes in mitosis and cytokinesis has allowed genes to be grouped into functional classes (Kittler et al. (2007), Nature Cell Biology).

-If you are interested in how our acumen has been successfully applied in other fields such as Immunity (Karlas et al. (2010) Nature) or Oncogenesis (Gerlinger et al. (2012), The Journal of Pathology), please follow the links to the original publications or find out more about acumen on the acumen product pages.
+If you are interested in how our acumen has been successfully applied in other fields such as Immunity (Karlas et al. (2010) Nature) or Oncogenesis (Gerlinger et al. (2012), The Journal of Pathology), please follow the links to the original publications.